Skip to content

 Mistake 3: Testing in Isolation

-Early in my career, I had a tendency to test in isolation, focusing solely on my assigned tasks without actively engaging with the development team.
-This siloed approach limited my understanding of the product and prevented me from collaborating effectively with other team members.
+Early in my career, I tended to test in isolation, focusing on my assigned tasks without engaging with the development team.
+This approach limited my understanding of the product and prevented me from collaborating effectively with other team members.

 In one particular project, during a routine development team meeting, a developer mentioned an upcoming change to the one module.
 Based on my knowledge of the product and the code, I immediately recognized a potential issue that could arise from this change.
 By raising the concern during the discussion, we were able to address the issue promptly, avoiding a potential issue.